sassoftware/viya4-deployment/docs/user/Dependencies.md

 ARG | NOTE
 --- | ---
-terraform_version | the version of terraform to use kustomize_version | the version of kustomize to use kubectl_version | the version of kubectl to use aws_iam_authenticator_version | the version of aws iam authenticator to use
+kustomize_version | the version of kustomize to use kubectl_version | the version of kubectl to use aws_iam_authenticator_version | the version of aws iam authenticator to use